macleet/inventory-manager/README.md

 ## Key Features

 ## Tech Stack
-This mobile application uses the React Native library for its frontend.
+This Android application uses the React Native library for its frontend.
 It utilizes a Node.js Express backend with a PostgreSQL database connection.

 ## Installation and Setup
 ### Prerequisites